anki-geo/ultimate-geography/README.md

 - **Adding a new field (population, currency, etc.)**

   Adding a new field to the _Ultimate Geography_ note type will prevent you from upgrading the deck entirely.
 When you'll try to import it again, Anki will likely error and you'll risk losing your entire progress.
-Hopefully Anki, CrowdAnki, Brain Brew and UG will [one day](https://github.com/ohare93/brain-brew/issues/4#issuecomment-644975261) find a way to make this possible.
+Hopefully Anki, CrowdAnki, Brain Brew, and UG will [one day](https://github.com/ohare93/brain-brew/issues/4#issuecomment-644975261) find a way to make this possible.

   Note that the technique of duplicating the note type explained under _Customising the templates and styles_ will not work here.
 If you've added a new field and are wanting to upgrade, you have no choice but to first **remove the field** from the note type.